 We simulate $N$ particles undergoing sBm with exponent $H$ and the model-specific random resets.
 Between resetting events, the position increments of a particle $i$ are Gaussian with variance $2 D_{\text{eff}, i} \,dt$, where $t_i$ is the internal clock of particle $i$, that is the time since the last reset for that particle.
 See Ref. \cite{LimMuniandy2002} for a detailed explanation on how to simulate sBm.

 As explained in the main text, the resets occur with exponential rate $r N$.
 At each reset only one particle is reset.
-For model A we choose a particle at random and set its value to 0; for model B we find the particle with the largest absolute value of the coordinate and set it to 0; and for the scaled Brownian bees we find the particle with the largest absolute value of the coordinate and place it at a location of a randomly selected particle \cite{SSM,VAM2022}.
+For model A we choose a particle at random and set its coordinate to 0; for model B we find the particle with the largest absolute value of the coordinate and set it to 0; and for the scaled Brownian bees we find the particle with the largest absolute value of the coordinate and place it at the location of a randomly selected particle \cite{SSM,VAM2022}.

 The characteristic relaxation time of each of these three models is $\mathcal{O}(1/r)$ in macroscopic units of time, i. e., the system “forgets” its initial condition after $\mathcal{O}(N)$ resetting events.
-Consequently, a simulation run up to time $10^5$ provides on the order of $10^5$ effectively uncorrelated samples at unit-time intervals, which can be used for testing the theory.
+Consequently, a simulation run up to time $10^5$ provides many effectively uncorrelated samples, which can be used for testing the theory.

 The simulations were done using Python version 3.11 with NumPy for numerics and Matplotlib for visualization.